How it works

 Where sports fandom meets financial strategy

 StarTrader is a simulated trading platform built on top of the sports world you already know.
-Instead of stocks and bonds, you trade player shares: fractional ownership in the performance of real athletes across the NFL, NBA, MLB, NHL, and more.
+Instead of stocks and bonds, you trade player shares: fractional ownership in the performance of real athletes across the NFL, NBA, MLB, and more.

 Think of it as fantasy sports crossed with a brokerage account.
 You earn and spend StarCoins to build a portfolio of players and ETFs.
 Prices move in real time based on performance, news, and market demand.
 Your goal: buy low, hold smart, and build a portfolio worth more than everyone else in your league.